nicklalone/IGME220-Intro/00 - Administration/Design and Editing Sprints/Sprints.md

 	- How will the sense of tension you created need to be adjusted for videogaming?
 	- What 5 games already exist like this potential project that you'd have to compete with?
 		- How will you compete?
+### Final Deliverable

+This should be at a quality level for your portfolios.
+I'm asking for 2 PDFs here, the normal one for me to grade and a second for your portfolios.

+Document 1: For grading
+1. Blank Page with:
+	1. Name of your game.
+	2. Your names
+	3. Each person's contribution in a sentence or less.
+	4. A 1-sentence description of the core loop of your game.
+2. A sell sheet.
+3. An instruction book.
+4. Print and play files for your game.
+5. All of your playtest notes, organized with how you used the feedback.
+6. Post Mortem - enough words to answer the following:
+		- What went right?
+		- What went wrong?
+		- If you could start over, what would you change?
+		- What would be the most difficult part of this to digitize?
+7. Ideas for further development - 250-500 words
+8. Digitization Plans: For this, all you really need is to tell me:
+	- What platforms or devices will you develop for?
+	- What engine will you use and why?
+	- What assets will you need?
+	- How will the sense of tension you created need to be adjusted for videogaming?
+	- What 5 games already exist like this potential project that you'd have to compete with?
+		- How will you compete?

+Document 2: For your portfolio
+1. Title sheet
+	1. Your game's name
+	2. Your game's logo
+	3. Your names
+	4. Each person's contribution in a sentence or less.
+2. Your sell sheet
+3. Instruction book
+4. Print and play files